MurphyPone/murphypone.github.io/src/content/fldr.md

 The goal is to construct a sampler (a die) for discrete distributions with rational entries, like our $p$.

-Sampling in this manner is a fundemental operation in many fields and has applications in climate modeling, HFT, and (most recently [for me]) fantasy Smite Pro League drafting.
+Sampling in this manner is a fundamental operation in many fields and has applications in climate modeling, HFT, and (most recently [for me]) fantasy Smite Pro League drafting.
 Existing models for sampling from a non-uniform (weighted) discrete distribution have been constrained by the prohibitive resources required to form the encode and sample from

 ## Understanding Knuth and Yao's Optimal DDG

 A random source $S$ lazily (as needed) emits $0$ or $1$, which can be interpreted as fair, independent and identically distributed coin flips.
-For any discrete distribution $p$, $S$ can be thought of as a partial map $A$ from the finite sequece of coin flips to outcomes.
+For any discrete distribution $p$, $S$ can be thought of as a partial map $A$ from the finite sequence of coin flips to outcomes.

 $$
 \underbrace{S}_{\text{Entropy} \atop \text{source}} \; \xrightarrow[b_1 \; b_2 \; b_3 \; b_4]{0 \; 1 \; 1 \; 0} \underbrace{A}_{\text{Sampling} \atop \text{algorithm}} \longrightarrow p